r

 They smell like the bastards when I was a kid never gave me a go;

-They think trees are more important than people - can you believe their cheek! -
+To think trees are more important than people is awful

-When loose in the bush can’t be trusted not to shit in the creek.
+And when loose in the bush they can’t be trusted not to shit in the creek.

 Folk who belong (and their ghosts) know better – the true country breed